-The essence of a trailing stop loss is that each time the market moves higher, the risk reward profile of the trade remains similar to the initial risk reward profit.
+The essence of a trailing stop loss is that each time the market moves higher, the risk-reward profile of the trade remains similar to the initial risk reward profit.
 This is called maintaining the risk/reward profile.
 A trader should avoid placing a trailing stop loss at levels where they are risking more once they move their stop loss, then they where risking initially.
 An example of this would be as follows.
-Let’s say an investor placed a trade on IBM where he was looking to make 6 percent, and willing to risk 3% of a move against him on the trade.
+Let’s say an investor placed a trade on IBM where he was looking to make 6 percentt and willing to risk 3% of a move against him on the trade.
 After the market moved 2% the trader plans to move the stop loss up to his initial entry price.
-This strategy would create the same risk reward ratio since the trader is risking 2% (the different between the current market which moved 2%) and the planned gain which is an additional 4%.
-If the trader moved the trailing stop up to 1% below his initial entry point, after the market moved 2%, then the risk reward profile would be risking 3% (2% to minus 1%) to make 4%, which is a different ratio then the initial risk reward.
+This strategy would create the same risk-reward ratio since the trader is risking 2% (the difference between the current market which moved 2%) and the planned gain which is an additional 4%.
+If the trader moved the trailing stop up to 1% below his initial entry point, after the market moved 2%, then the risk-reward profile would be risking 3% (2% to minus 1%) to make 4%, which is a different ratio then the initial risk-reward.

 Along with stop losses and take profit levels, determining the optimal bet size is a very important part of creating a profitable trading strategy.
-Sticking to a strategy that preserves a trader’s capital and avoids ruin should be on an investors mind when determining the appropriate capital to place on a trade.
+Sticking to a strategy that preserves a trader’s capital and avoids ruin should be on an inestor’s mind when determining the appropriate capital to place on a trade.
 There are many mathematical models which include Monte Carlo Simulation and the Kelly rule which help statisticians determine the optimal bet size for a systematic trading strategy.
 A simulation will allocate an amount of capital to a strategy and historically step through time to determine the best way to allocate capital per trade.
 Realistically, there are a few potential ways to allocate capital.
-There is a fixed notional amount which allows a trader to place only a specific amount of capital per trade.
-This style can become ineffective as a traders capital grows or falls and can become unrealistic within a very short period of time.
+There is a fixed notional amount that allows a trader to place only a specific amount of capital per trade.
+This style can become ineffective asa trader’s capital grows or falls and can become unrealistic within a very short period’s needs.

 Once an investor builds a number of positions for either one or multiple trading strategies, it is important to measure the synergies in each position and evaluate whether some positions mitigate the risks of other positions.
 If an investor has 10 positions and all 10 positions move in tandem, which means they are all highly correlated, then potentially all the positions can move against the investor at one time.
 This would be equivalent to taking 1 position that would risk ruin.
 This is a very important concept and a trader needs to perform an analysis to determine if any two or more positions are highly correlated.